cspjiao/cspjiao.github.io/content/_index.md

     content:
       title: Professional Services
       text: |-
-          ### Hosting and participating in projects
-            + Research on interpretable deep generation models and algorithms for dynamic complex networks
-            + Research on community detection and evolution of large-scale dynamic complex networks driven by node roles
-            + Research on cross-modal semantic understanding and knowledge reasoning under brain-like characteristics
-            + Research on intelligent auxiliary technology of administrative law enforcement based on graph mining
-            + Research on basic theory and key algorithm of cross-modal intelligent computing
-            + Knowledge representation and computation for multimodal information networks
-            + XXXXX Measurement system
-            + Research on the hierarchical linkage mechanical modeling of multi-scale information propagation in cyberspace
-            + Research on large-scale network community discovery based on Markov random fields
-            + Research on accurate semantic community discovery for large-scale and complex networks
-            + Urban transmission and prediction models of highly infectious diseases Construction method
-            + Specific human-event correlation open source clue mining and "people in the loop" visual research and judgment platform
-            + The key technology of role identification in large-scale covert complex network
-            + Network event detection

            ###   Program Committee
-            + AAAI Conference on Artificial Intelligence（AAAI-21-23）
+            + AAAI Conference on Artificial Intelligence
-            + International Joint Conference on Artificial Intelligence（IJCAI-24）
+            + International Joint Conference on Artificial Intelligence
-            + Association for Computational Linguistics（ACL-22-23）
+            + Association for Computational Linguistics
-            +  IEEE International Conference on Data Mining （ICDM-22）
+            +  IEEE International Conference on Data Mining
-            + ACM Multimedia Conference（MM-23）
+            + ACM Multimedia Conference
-            + The Web Conference（WWW-23-24）
+            + The Web Conference
-            + European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases（ECMLPKDD-23）
+            + European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases

            ### Journal Reviewer